 You may wonder if there is anything more to this domesticated animal.
-Hamsters are rodents that look different than other kinds because of their stubby legs, short tails, and tiny ears.
+Hamsters are rodents that look different to other kinds of rodents (such as rats) because of their stubby legs, short tails, and tiny ears.

 If you’re interested in learning more about them, read the fascinating and fun facts we have about hamsters below.

 There are 24 species of hamsters, so these small animals come in different shapes and sizes.
 The biggest hamsters available are the European breed, which grow to 13.4 inches (34 cm) in length.

 The dwarf hamster, on the other hand, is very tiny and only becomes about 2 – 4 inches (5.5 to 10.5 cm) long.

 The Syrian hamster is the most commonly domesticated pet hamster around.
 These hamsters are sometimes called teddy bear or golden hamsters, and are usually around 6 inches (15.24 cm) in length.